axibase/atsd/installation/ambari.md

 ## Request License Key

-To obtain the license key, contact Axibase support with the following information from the server where ATSD will be installed.
+To obtain the license key, contact Axibase support with the following information from the server where you plan to install ATSD.

 * Output of the `ip addr` command.